 - Excessive monitoring or micro-management

 - Invalid or baseless criticism, faultfinding, and unwarranted blame

 This kind of behaviour needs to be repetitive to rise to the level of a hostile work environment.
-Bullying can also be carried out in a variety of different forms including via email, telephone or text message.
+Bullying in the workplace isn't just face-to-face communications it can includeemail, telephone or text message.
 Our team can help support you and provide you with further understanding of employment law in Colchester.

 How to deal with bullying the correct way?